types of estrogen

 As you can see, there are many options and pros and cons.
 Each practitioner has their preferences.

-Our Favorite Test for Estrogen Dominance
+Our Favorite Test for Finding the Root Cause of Estrogen Dominance

-We really like the Dutch Complete Test.
+We really like the DUTCH Complete Test.
 It’s a different type of urine test that is comprehensive.

-The Dutch test checks four or five dried urine samples over a 24-hour period.
+The DUTCH test checks four or five dried urine samples over a 24-hour period.

 What is a dry urine test?
 Instead of collecting liquid in a container, with a dry urine test you saturate a filter card with your urine sample.
 These samples are stable for several weeks and easy to ship.

-The Dutch test looks at the following:
+The DUTCH report looks at the following:

 The hormones we’re talking about are more stable in urine.
 This means you can get a picture of what your hormone levels are like day to day.